 Thursday afternoon’s reality: he arrived late, I chose the place for a drink, he was yawning on the bus and quiet, he didn’t look at me much.
 Crazy golf didn’t happen.
 The walk along the pier was strained.
 We headed back to mine.
 He was yawning on the bus again.
 He said he wasn’t sure he could manage meeting housemates so let’s do something else another time.
 Being

 enthusiastic incapable of reading the signs, I suggested we get together tomorrow!

 Don’t try and guess what he’s thinking.
 Name his quietness and text him.

 It was lovely seeing you again and getting to know you more.
 You seemed a bit quiet, is everything okay?

 And you!
 Sorry I was a tired mess and couldn’t stop bloody yawning!
 Tbh, I’m not sure this is going to progress romantically.
 Had a great time with you and would more than happily see you again but it would just be a bit of fun for me, sex, a snuggle etc. I just can’t see a relationship out of it.
 Just being honest with you x

-- The honesty is definitely appreciated.
-I’ve always maintained that I’d rather a bloke tell me he’s not interested than ghost me.
+- Honesty is definitely appreciated.
+I’ve always maintained that I’d rather a bloke tells me he’s not interested than ghost me.
 And I can cope with it.

 - We only had two dates over three weeks, so no time was wasted.